dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 Beginning in dbt version 1.3, incremental table merges for Snowflake utilize a `view` rather than a `temporary table`.
 The reasoning was to avoid the database write step that a temporary table would initiate and save compile time.

-However, many situations remain where a temporary table would achieve results faster. dbt v1.4 adds the `temp_relation_type` configuration to leverage temporary tables for incremental builds.
+However, many situations remain where a temporary table would achieve results faster. dbt v1.4 adds the `tmp_relation_type` configuration to leverage temporary tables for incremental builds.
 This is defined as part of the model configuration.

 Defined in the project YAML: